electricimp/Builder/README.md

 `--use-remote-relative-includes` option does not affect includes with [absolute remote paths](#include).

-**Note** In the current Builder version `--use-remote-relative-includes` option affects includes mentioned in remote source files from GitHub, Bitbucket Server and Azure Repos only.
+**Note** In the current Builder version `--use-remote-relative-includes` option affects includes mentioned in remote source files from [repositories](#for-repositories-github-bitbucket-server-azure-repos) only.

 # Testing #